Bruce Grove Cinema

 It was reconstructed in August and September 1933 to the plans of architect Robert Cromie.
 Externally it was modernised and the domed tower feature was removed.
 In the auditorium which had seating in stalls and balcony levels, the space was given an Art Deco style.

-In May 2011, the Freedom’s Ark church vacated the building and moved to another historic building in Tottenham.
-The upper part of the building is ‘To Let’.
+In May 2011, the Freedom’s Ark church vacated the Bruce Grove Cinema building and moved to another historic building in Tottenham.
+The upper part of the building was ‘To Let’ and was taken up by the Kingdom Life Ministries.
+In late-2018 the former stalls area (previously a snooker club/Caribbean restaurant) had been converted into a Roller Nation Roller Disco.

 Just login to your account and subscribe to this theater